Take a Walk

 "Take a Walk" is a song by American indietronica band Passion Pit from their second studio album, Gossamer (2012).
 The song was written and produced by the band's frontman Michael Angelakos, with Chris Zane providing co-production.
 It was released as the lead single from the album in May 2012.

 Rolling Stone named "Take a Walk" the third-best song of 2012.

 Background

 "Take a Walk" was written by Michael Angelakos, lead singer and keyboardist of Passion Pit.
 The song's lyrical content depicts a businessman burdened by financial troubles.
-According to Angelakos, each verse of the song is based upon a certain member of his family at one point in their life.
+According to Angelakos, each verse of the song is based upon one of the men in his family who immigrated to the United States, and depicts a point in each of their lives in America.